HangfireIO/Hangfire/README.md

 Hangfire uses [psake](https://github.com/psake/psake) build automation tool.
 All psake tasks and functions defined in `psake-build.ps1` (for this project) and `psake-common.ps1` (for other Hangfire projects) files.
 Thanks to the psake project, they are very simple to use and modify!

+Razor templates are compiled upon save with the [Razor Generator Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=DavidEbbo.RazorGenerator).
+You will need this installed if you want to modify the Dashboard UI.

 License
 --------